 So I’ll go to HumanFemale, and I’ll go to Recipes, Wardrobe Recipes, and I want HumanFemale.
-There’s a girl version too but we’re gonna go with this.
+There’s a girl version too but we’re gonna go with this for our Unity avatar.
 Let’s give her some, we can put her in an underwear, or maybe we’ll just put her in a shirt and some pants.
 So now we have HumanFemaleDCS and HumanMaleDCS clothes on.
 So depending on which race that we have selected, you’ll choose which one can go on in that race.
 So we’ll click Play now as the female, and you’ll see that she’s wearing some clothes.

 And if I click Play, we will see that she has some hair on.
 But if we were to change this over to a HumanMaleDCS, Dynamic Character System here, we will see that he still is wearing whatever we gave him, he’s ready to go to the beach, but he’s bald.
 So I don’t mind him being bald, but what I would like to do is give him perhaps a beard of some sort and then we’ll give him some hair just like that.

 And we’re gonna be doing that by adjusting DNA values.
-Look at all the stuff in here.
+Look at all the stuff in here for Unity avatars.
 These are the stuff you get by default with the Default UMAs.
 If you’re creating your own characters and your own rigs and you follow a similar bone structure, you’ll be able to do the same stuff, or create your own.

 Perhaps you have the unicorn, you wanna control the length of the horn.
 I don’t know why you’d wanna do that.
 But if you look in here, we can see, we can make, let’s just do, increase his arm length, increase the arm width, make him really really really bulky.
 We can change his ears, raise them up a bit, rotate them out, and increase the size of them.
 Make his, let’s see, make his head really small.